openplans/openblock-old/obdemo/README.txt

 Once you have the software running, it's time to get some data in.

-Try the obdemo/import_boston_blocks.sh script, which is based on Don Kukral's documentation at http://wiki.github.com/dkukral/everyblock/install-everyblock
+Try the obdemo/bin/import_boston_blocks.sh script, which is based on Don Kukral's documentation at http://wiki.github.com/dkukral/everyblock/install-everyblock

+For testing random data you might also want to try "obdemo/bin/random_news.py 100"
+... where 100 is the number of random articles to generate.
+You must first have some locations in the database; it will assign random news articles to random locations.